 Research

-The Baenziger lab is focused on molecular neuroscience.
 The human brain contains roughly 100 billion (1011) neurons and 100 trillion (1014) synaptic connections, with tremendous biochemical complexity at each synapse.
 Synapses are not simple on/off switches, conducting signals from one neuron to another.
-They can be thought of as tunable switches; with subtle modifications in the strengths of these synaptic communications being essential to higher brain functions.
+They can be thought of as tunable switches; with subtle modifications in the strengths of these synaptic communications being central to higher brain functions.

 research

-We study the structure, folding, cell-surface trafficking, and ultimately function of a superfamily of proteins, called pentameric ligand-gated ion channels (pLGICs), that play a central role in synaptic communication.
-This superfamily includes fast-acting neurotransmitter receptors that respond to acetylcholine, glycine, g‑aminobutyric acid (GABA), and 5-hydroxytryptamine (serotonin), etc. These receptors have been implicated in a variety of neurological processes and diseases, and are targets of numerous pharmaceuticals.
-Recent structural information is beginning to shed light on the molecular basis of pLGIC function.
+We study the structure and ultimately function of a super-family of proteins, called pentameric ligand-gated ion channels (pLGICs), that play a central role in synaptic communication.
+This super-family includes fast-acting neurotransmitter receptors/ion channels that respond to acetylcholine, glycine, GABA, and 5-hydroxytryptamine (serotonin), etc. These receptors/ion channels are implicated in neurological processes/diseases and are pharmaceutical targets.
+Recent structural information is beginning to shed light on the molecular basis of both pLGIC function and pLGIC-drug interactions.